 Ok, we know this sounds obvious, but it would be negligent of us not to mention High Park when talking about hiking trails in Toronto.
 High Park is still a jewel when it comes to nature in the city and it’s walking trails are calm and just long enough to keep you occupied for the afternoon.
 No invite needed.
 Just make your way along the trails and enjoy a mix of rare flora and vegetation, coupled with glimpses of wildlife.
 During the summer months, the trails are easy enough for anyone to participate.
 You can bring your family, but if you’re looking for some alone time, this is a good afternoon getaway.

 Looking for more trails to explore?
 Read our article on the best fall hikes in Ontario and Rocketman’s guide to the best day trips from Toronto on public transit.

 Hiking is one of the best ways to stay physically active, especially during the warmer months.
 Take advantage of summer and try out one or more of these hiking trails in and around Toronto.

 At Boomerang, we make it easy to stay active and pursue your hobbies or rediscover your passions.
-Older adults can register for over 250+ online workshops a month in areas of their interest.
-Express your creative side, learn to cook new dishes or get active in virtual yoga classes.
+Older adults can register to access over 250+ online workshops a month in areas of their interest.
+Get active in virtual yoga classes , online pilates and fitness classes, and meditation groups for seniors.
 Our online workshops are led by passionate Hosts to help you explore your interests.